worldofmarcus/project-portfolio-2/README.md

  ![Scoreboard Area](readme/assets/images/scoreboard_area.png)

-  * The scoreboard area includes a points counter that adds +1 for every try to match card the user does.
+  * The scoreboard area includes a points counter that adds +1 for everytime the user try to match two cards.
 It also includes a tries left counter that subtracts -1 for every failed matching of cards.
-The initial value of the tries left counter is connected to the users choice of difficulty in the modal windows (see [modals](<#modals>) below).
+The initial value of the tries left counter is 12.
+The reason for that is if the user clicks outside the welcome modal (without choosing difficulty level) the game will be started in easy-mode.
+In most cases the user choice difficulty level in the modal windows (see [modals](<#modals>) below).
 The different difficultys are: *easy: 12 tries*, *medium: 8 tries*, *hard: 5 tries*.

   * The scoreboard area also includes two clickable buttons, one *information button* and one *sound toggle on/off button*

-  * This scoreboard area will help the user to get updated about the game round and also get the possibility to re-visit the start screen through the information button and also turn on/off the sound in the game.
+  * The scoreboard area will help the user to get updated about the game round and also get the possibility to re-visit the start screen through the information button and also turn on/off the sound in the game.

 [Back to top](<#table-of-content>)